ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electric-consumption.md

 ![Main image beetroots](/assets/2023-01-06/beetroot-gee78938b9_1280.jpg)

-In this post I will test the estimated noise sequence from forecasted time series.
-Taking 2020's electrical consumption in France and comparing it to the forecasts.
+In this post I will test the estimated noise sequence from a forecasted time series.
+Taking the 2020's electrical consumption in France and comparing it to the forecasts.
-First I'll test the residuals resulting from the difference between the forecast and the consumption and in a second part I'll fit a SARIMA model to the preceding residuals, to further perform the same tests and compare.
+First I'll test the residuals coming from the difference between the forecast and the consumption and in a second part I'll fit a SARIMA model to the preceding residuals, to further perform the same tests and compare.

 **Table of contents**
 - [Electrical consumption in France](#electrical-consumption-in-france)